PEAN: A Diffusion-Based Prior-Enhanced Attention Network for Scene Text Image Super-Resolution: Abstract

 \section{Abstract}

 Scene text image super-resolution (STISR) aims at simultaneously increasing the resolution and readability of low-resolution scene text images, thus boosting the performance of the downstream recognition task.
-Two factors in scene text images, semantic information and visual structure, affect the recognition performance significantly.
-To mitigate the effects from these factors, this paper proposes a \underline{P}rior-\underline{E}nhanced \underline{A}ttention \underline{N}etwork (PEAN).
-Specifically, a diffusion-based module is developed to enhance the text prior, hence offering better guidance for the SR network to generate SR images with higher semantic accuracy.
-Meanwhile, the proposed PEAN leverages an attention-based modulation module to understand scene text images by neatly perceiving the local and global dependence of images, despite the shape of the text.
-A multi-task learning paradigm is employed to optimize the network, enabling the model to generate legible SR images.
+Two factors in scene text images, visual structure and semantic information, affect the recognition performance significantly.
+To mitigate the effects from these factors, this paper proposes a \underline{\textbf{P}}rior-\underline{\textbf{E}}nhanced \underline{\textbf{A}}ttention \underline{\textbf{N}}etwork (\textbf{PEAN}).
+Specifically, an attention-based modulation module is leveraged to understand scene text images by neatly perceiving the local and global dependence of images, despite the shape of the text.
+Meanwhile, a diffusion-based module is developed to enhance the text prior, hence offering better guidance for the SR network to generate SR images with higher semantic accuracy.
+Additionally, a multi-task learning paradigm is employed to optimize the network, enabling the model to generate legible SR images.
 As a result, PEAN establishes new SOTA results on the TextZoom benchmark.
 Experiments are also conducted to analyze the importance of the enhanced text prior as a means of improving the performance of the SR network.
-Code will be made available at \href{https://github.com/jdfxzzy/PEAN}{\tt \textit{https://github.com/jdfxzzy/PEAN}}. {\fnsymbol{footnote}}
+Code is available at \href{https://github.com/jdfxzzy/PEAN}{https://github.com/jdfxzzy/PEAN}.